Sankethks27/Google-Data-Analytics-Portfolio/README.md

 ## 🙏🏿 Acknowledgments

-- IBM for the comprehensive curriculum
+- Google for the comprehensive curriculum
 - Coursera for the learning platform

 ---